-With JEDEC trays, an empty tray serves as a lid for a full tray.
-The reason for this choice is that the idea is that you stack up to 20 full trays.
-Each full tray is the lid for the tray below it.
-The large pick-&-place machines can unstack trays automatically, so you put the entire stack in the machine.
-So for storage and transport, using an empty tray as a lid for the topmost tray in the stack is a straightforward solution.
+With the standard JEDEC tray, an empty tray (for the same component package) serves as a lid for a full tray.
+The rationale is that for mass production, you put a stack up to 20 full trays in the pick-&-place machine.
+In this stack, each full tray is the lid for the tray below it.
+The large pick-&-place machines have a robotic arm with suction cups to automatically lift and remove an empty tray from the top of the stack.
+In this context, using an empty tray as a lid for the stack is a straightforward solution.

 The mini-tray is also designed to have a magnet in each of the four corners, so that the lid snaps on the tray (and the mini-trays snap together).
-There is thus less risk that the components can “wiggle” out of their pockets while you are handling a stack.
+There is thus less risk that the components can “wiggle” out of their pockets while you are handling a tray (with its lid on).
 For storage, it is still recommended to also add a rubber band around a mini-tray with lid.

 The relatively small size and the more common width/height ratio of the mini-tray makes it fit well in standard 127 mm × 152 mm anti-static sealed bags, together with a small bag with silica gel.
 These bags are available with grip-lock closing, and so they are reusable.

 Like the JEDEC trays, mini-trays have a chamfered corner to indicate orientation.
 The step sizes (from pocket to pocket) in the horizontal and vertical direction are also copied from JEDEC trays (with three exceptions, see the table below).